 Your GP should arrange for you to see a specialist if you have symptoms that could be due to vaginal cancer.

-Find out why there is no national screening programme for vaginal cancer.
+There is no national screening programme for vaginal cancer in the UK.
+Read more about this.